-How to Draw a State Machine Diagram in UML
+How to create a state machine diagram in UML

-To begin, identify what the purpose of your diagram is, and what elements you’ll be describing with it.
-To help you determine the purpose, these are the main applications of a state diagram:
+Identify what the purpose of your diagram is and what elements you’ll describe with it.
+To help you determine the purpose, here are some of the main applications of a state diagram:

-The main elements of a state diagram are states and transitions.
-Try making a list of each state that should be included in your diagram.
-One good way to think about it is to consider which state the user will be experiencing as the process continues.
-Then think about what transitions and events are necessary to get them to experience that state.
+States and transitions are the main elements of a state diagram.
+Make a list of all the states you need to include in your diagram—consider every state the user will experience as the process continues, and then think about the transitions and events that lead users to experience that state.
 For example, in this snippet of a calendar state diagram below, an appointment must be added to the calendar before the “Appointment added” state can be realized.

-Click on any point on your initial state circle to drag out a transition arrow, a shape which leads to a change in states and points in the direction of the process flow.
-When you are finished dragging out your arrow, the editor will automatically prompt you to choose a new shape to connect with your arrow.
+Drag your mouse from one of the red dots that appear when you hover over the starting circle to create a transition arrow, a shape which leads to a change in states and points in the direction of the process flow.
+Once you create your arrow, the editor will automatically prompt you to choose a new shape to connect with it.
 Choose the state shape, a rectangle with rounded corners.

 Next, simply click and type to label your state.
 To create a message on your transition arrow, double-click the line where you want to add text.
 For events and triggers, you can also drag out a text box directly above your transition arrow.

-If you need to express multiple options for your transitions, choose the diamond shape, which indicates a pseduostate.
+If you need to express multiple options for your transitions, choose the diamond shape to indicate a pseudostate.
 You can draw out multiple transition arrows from this shape.